ashokvytla/fire/README.md

 * Execution of the workflow from the UI
 * Display of the workflow execution logs, results and graphs in the UI

-jsplumb would be great to building the workflows.
+jsplumb would be great for building the workflows.

 https://jsplumbtoolkit.com/

+## Contributing

+Do feel free to send in Push requests.
+Best way to get started is to send in Push request for new Nodes that implement new functionality.